depperm/first-project-ideas/README.md

 Three by three grid, Xs and Os, alternating turns, three in a row for a win ... does this need more of an explanation [the game](https://www.google.com/search?q=tic%20tac%20toe)
 #### Tetris
 Every configuration of four blocks orthogonally connected, you control their fall downward, complete rows, and keep it from reaching the top.
 Did I mention it gets faster the longer you play.

 ### Recreate the Greats
+#### Social Board
+Everyone wants to share personal information, but not just a single place.
+Make Face-page where anyone can share information that they probably shouldn't.
 #### QA Engine
 Everyone loves [stackoverflow](https://stackoverflow.com)?
 Can you create an app that mimics the base features: users can ask questions, users can answer questions, and users can vote on both.
 Do you want to up the difficulty and tort....showcase your skills, add in more of the features (user accounts, tags, reviewing, comments, etc)
+#### Seenit
+Have a question that nobody else can answer?
+What to answer questions about particular r/ subjects?
+Don't trust the internet, then make your own.
+Make a place where you are control.

 ### Other
 #### Budget/Expenses Tracker
 [Don't buy stuff you can't afford](https://www.youtube.com/watch?v=R3ZJKN_5M44&t=3s).
 How do you know what you can't afford, track your expenses.
 Adding fun charts always makes a project look nicer.